2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 In the modern era, currencies became fully permissioned under the seigniorage system, meaning only authorized entities—such as central banks or treasuries—could mint coins or print banknotes.
 Individuals are no longer legally permitted to produce currency, ensuring centralized control over its issuance and supply.

 Today, the principle of seigniorage is being challenged by the Bitcoin cryptocurrency, which operates without centralized control.
-Bitcoin is a "permissionless" system, where anyone can participate in using the currency without permission and contribute to its creation through mining.
+Bitcoin is a "permissionless" system, where anyone can participate in using the currency without permission and contribute to its creation through the mining process.
 This decentralization removes the monopoly of issuance from governments, raising questions about a potential return to free-market competitive currency systems.

 - **Unit of Account**: A currency should provide a standard measure for comparing the value of goods and services.
 This simplifies trade, making pricing transparent and consistent across all transactions.